Shared Task: Large-Scale Machine Translation Evaluation for African Languages

 - An additional select 52 pairs within geographical/cultural clusters, to be selected based on

-translators/annotators availability (specifics to be announced shortly):
+translators/annotators availability (specifics here):

 - South/South East Africa: pairs among Afrikaans, Northern Sotho, Shona, Swati, Tswana, Xhosa,